Oliver-Ren/cs4321-projects/project2/README.md

 At the start of parsing, all conditions are extracted by recursively breaking up the AND expressions.
 Then for each table we record: 1) its select conditions, and 2) its join condition with all of the __preceding__ tables.
 This way, we could move along the FROM tables, and focus only on relevant conditions when a new table needs to be joined with the current left sub-tree.
 And of course, constant conditions are handled before everything.

+## ORDER BY & DISTINCT

+We implemented the SortOperator as per the instructions.
+If certain ordered elements are not projected (e.g., SELECT S.A FROM S ORDER BY S.B) and DISTINCT is required, we have another operator using HashSet to maintain the order.

 ## Testing

 We make use of two testing strategies